+Litter size.
 Litter size is a common and easily collected parameter in all subpopulations and should be monitored at a standardized time because post-den emergence cub mortality is common (Derocher 1999).

-Partial litter loss reduces mean litter size and variation in the date of observation, either between years or between subpopulations, renders comparisons difficult.
-However, litter size is relatively unimportant in determining population growth rate (or sustainable harvest) relative to adult female survival although it still ranks high when compared to other population parameters (Taylor et al. 1987b) and is necessary for population projections.
-Changes in litter size have been used to estimate survival (DeMaster and Stirling 1983) although monitoring cub survival through repeated observations of telemetry-equipped females is more accurate (Amstrup and Durner 1995).
+About 35% of twin polar bear litters lose one cub and 66% of triplet litters lose one or two cubs (Derocher and Stirling 1996), so variation in the date of observation, either between years or between subpopulations, renders comparisons difficult.
+However, litter size is relatively unimportant in determining population growth rate (or sustainable harvest) relative to adult female survival, although it still ranks high when compared to some other population parameters (Taylor et al. 1987b: Fig. 1) and is necessary for population projections.
+Changes in litter size have been used to estimate survival (DeMaster and Stirling 1983), although monitoring cub survival through repeated observations of telemetry-equipped females is more accurate (Amstrup and Durner 1995).
 A modeling analysis of litter size indicated that the observed litter size is insensitive to major changes in cub production (Molnár et al. 2011).
 Monitoring the size and body mass of cubs in litters may provide greater insight into population status (e.g., Rode et al. 2010) than litter size.
 Although litter size is easy to monitor, it provides little insight into subpopulation status.